Injured? Discuss Your Legal Rights with a Tampa Scooter Accident Lawyer for Free

 Scooters are two-wheeled or three-wheeled devices with a foot pedestal (the “deck”) and a handle attached to a vertical pole.
 While scooters used to be primarily used as toys, they have also become popular as a means of transportation in recent years—especially in urban areas and beach towns.

 E-scooters have electric motors that propel them forward.
 Rather than using their feet to push off of the ground, e-scooter riders have a speed controller on the handle.
 Typically, this operates similarly to the throttle on a motorcycle, with the rider twisting one of the hand grips to drive the e-scooter forward.
-Due to the growth in popularity of e-scooters, many companies now offer short-term rentals in major cities like Tampa.
+To use an electric scooter, a user must download an app, enter their credit card information, and then find and scan a scooter.
+The E-scooter can then be left at the user’s destination.
+E-scooters can travel up to 20 mph and will be permitted on sidewalks only.
+Due to the growth in popularity of E-scooters, many companies now offer short-term rentals in major cities like Tampa.
 These companies include:

 What’s the Difference Between a Scooter and a Moped?